Disney extends CEO Iger's tenure by 15 months to June 2016

-LOS ANGELES, July 1 Walt Disney Co (DIS.N) on Monday extended Bob Iger's tenure as its chief executive by 15 months, allowing him to remain both CEO and chairman through June 30, 2016.
+LOS ANGELES Walt Disney Co's board on Monday extended Bob Iger's tenure as its chief executive by 15 months, allowing him to remain both CEO and chairman of the media giant through June 30, 2016.

 Iger, 62, had planned to step down as CEO on April 1, 2015, and assume the single role as executive chairman through the end of his existing contract on June 30, 2016, the company said in a statement.